haria72/haria72/README.md

 # Hi!
 I'm Haria 👋

 Backend developer at Adobe, based in Bengaluru.
-I enjoy building APIs, working with distributed systems mainly because of the dopamine hit when something meaningful is built or a bug gets squashed. 😀
+I enjoy building APIs, working with distributed systems mainly because of the dopamine hit when something meaningful is built or a bug gets squashed 😀

 Currently open to backend and AI platform roles worldwide